Deci-AI/super-gradients/documentation/source/device.md

 ## 3. DP - Data Parallel
 DataParallel (DP) is a single-process, multi-thread technic for scaling deep learning model training across multiple GPUs on a single machine.

-The general flow is as below:
+The general flow is as below

 -  Split the data into smaller chunks (mini-batch) on GPU:0
 - Move one chunk of data per GPU
 - Copy the model to all available GPUs
 - Perform the forward pass on each GPU in parallel